real-itu/REAL_website/content/authors/Marcello Barylli/_index.md

 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "/#contact" for contact widget.
-# MODIFY: add your mail, pure and Google Scholar if you want.
 social:
 - icon: envelope
   icon_pack: fas